mathewlowry/myhub-gpt/CoCoMo geoselection problem.md

+# CoCoMo geoselection problem

+*(You're reading a draft, published using the [permanent versions pattern](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e), where I publish a string of versions as I develop my thoughts in the hope of collecting constructive criticism and ideas along the way.
+Links to the latest and previous versions, if any, are in the footer.)*

 This technical issue is only relevant if you are an organisation who wants to fund [[CoCoMo]] to support startups in a certain geographic area - eg, the French government supporting French startups by shouldering the legal content moderation burden for 12 months per startup.

 ## Problem in a nutshell